 1. Source an airtight bucket and create your first layer

-Bokashi composting requires the layering of food waste, which is then topped with a sprinkling of a ‘carrier medium’ (a special substance which has micro-organisms).
+Bokashi composting requires the layering of food waste, which is then topped with a sprinkling of a ‘carrier medium’ (a special substance that has micro-organisms).
 Typically these organisms are lactic acid bacteria, yeast, and phototrophic bacteria.
 Given the ease of setting up and managing a Bokashi compost, the western world has begun to catch on, so much so that you will likely find Bokashi containers and the effective micro-organisms at any large hardware store.
 Should this not be the case, you’ll most certainly be able to find an online retailer that stocks these products.
 Whatever bucket you use, it needs to be air-tight, as this form of composting relies on the creation of an ‘anaerobic environment’ (which is a space that’s completely free from oxygen).

 2. Add layer upon layer – Until You’ve Filled the Bucket